Diaper Bags Count As Carry On? Baby-Rules & Tips When Flying

 It’s safe to assume that your diaper bag will fall into the area of a personal item.

-If you can merge it with your purse, or fit it inside of a backpack, you may be able to bring more with you on the plane than just what your baby needs.
+TIP: You can merge it with your purse, or fit it inside of a backpack, so you may be able to bring more with you on the plane than just what your baby needs.

 It’s worth calling ahead to check, as you may find your airline is much more lenient when it comes to infants than you expected.